Security-Onion-Solutions/securityonion-docs/hardware.rst

 ~~~~~~~

 Sensors that have full packet capture enabled need LOTS of storage.
 For example, suppose you are monitoring a link that averages 50Mbps, here are some quick calculations: 50Mb/s = 6.25 MB/s = 375 MB/minute = 22,500 MB/hour = 540,000 MB/day.
 So you're going to need about 540GB for one day's worth of pcaps (multiply this by the number of days you want to keep on disk for investigative/forensic purposes).
 The more disk space you have, the more PCAP retention you'll have for doing investigations after the fact.
 Disk is cheap, get all you can!

-We highly recommend using local storage whenever possible!
-SAN/iSCSI/FibreChannel/NFS can be made to work, but they increase complexity, points of failure, and have serious performance implications.
-By using local storage, you keep everything self-contained and you don't have to worry about competing for resources.
-Local storage is most times the most cost efficient solution as well.

 Packets
 ~~~~~~~